Soroush-Sajadi/DBT-Final-Project/README.md

 Sebastian Troedsson
 Soroush Sajadi

-You can watch our video for a full demo of all the fetures in this project in the link below. https://youtu.be/c86mrntLwDQ
+You can watch our video for a full demo of all the fetures in this project in this link. https://youtu.be/c86mrntLwDQ

-And you can watch our whole presentation video for a full presentation of this project.
-Open the video in a new tab.
+And you can watch our whole presentation video for a full presentation of this project in this link https://www.youtube.com/watch?v=qLVFzotzUBk&feature=youtu.be.

 Tech stack
 React (Functional components, Hooks)